 Shargel's photographs of animals that live in these areas offer startling testimony that the ocean is more than just a source of seafood.
 First-hand stories by local residents express the social, recreational, economic and even spiritual value of our ocean.
 A longtime advocate for marine reserves, Shargel has testified before regulatory panels, given speeches to civic groups about the importance of protecting marine life and participated in the founding of two marine conservation organizations in the Monterey Bay region.
 In 2005-2006, he served on the state's Central Coast Regional Stakeholder Group, an advisory body that provided guidance to California's Fish and Game Commission on where to designate Marine Protected Areas along the south central coast.
 In Southern California, a multi-year planning process recently concluded with the Fish and Game Commission adopting regulations that will create 36 new Marine Protected Areas along our local coast.
 The south coast study region is the third of five state regions to complete the planning process.
 The regulations were adopted as part of the Marine Life Protection Act, which requires California to reevaluate and redesign its system of Marine Protected Areas to help safeguard marine life and critical habitats, marine ecosystems and marine natural heritage, as well as to improve recreational, educational and research opportunities provided by healthy marine ecosystems.
-For more information about the Marine Life Protection Act, visit Birch Aquarium's website.
-For more information about Marc Shargel and his Wonders of the Sea series of books, visit his website.
-About Birch Aquarium at Scripps Birch Aquarium at Scripps is the public exploration center for the world-renowned Scripps Institution of Oceanography at UC San Diego.
-Perched on a bluff overlooking the Pacific Ocean, the aquarium features more than 60 habitats of fish and invertebrates from the cold waters of the Pacific Northwest to the tropical waters of Mexico and the Caribbean.
-An interactive museum showcases research discoveries by Scripps scientists on climate, Earth and ocean science.
-Accredited by the Association of Zoos and Aquariums, Birch Aquarium has an annual attendance of more than 410,000, including 45,000 school children.

-Scripps Institution of Oceanography Scripps Institution of Oceanography at the University of California, San Diego, is one of the oldest, largest, and most important centers for global science research and education in the world.
+Scripps Institution of Oceanography at the University of California San Diego, is one of the oldest, largest, and most important centers for global science research and education in the world.
 Now in its second century of discovery, the scientific scope of the institution has grown to include biological, physical, chemical, geological, geophysical, and atmospheric studies of the earth as a system.
 Hundreds of research programs covering a wide range of scientific areas are under way today on every continent and in every ocean.
-The institution has a staff of about 1,400 and annual expenditures of approximately $170 million from federal, state, and private sources.
+The institution has a staff of more than 1,400 and annual expenditures of approximately $195 million from federal, state, and private sources.
 Scripps operates oceanographic research vessels recognized worldwide for their outstanding capabilities.
 Equipped with innovative instruments for ocean exploration, these ships constitute mobile laboratories and observatories that serve students and researchers from institutions throughout the world.
-Birch Aquarium at Scripps serves as the interpretive center of the institution and showcases Scripps research and a diverse array of marine life through exhibits and programming for more than 425,000 visitors each year.
+Birch Aquarium at Scripps serves as the interpretive center of the institution and showcases Scripps research and a diverse array of marine life through exhibits and programming for more than 430,000 visitors each year.
 Learn more at scripps.ucsd.edu and follow us at Facebook, Twitter, and Instagram.